nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
+  intro: God has amazing plans for us.
+All we have to do is trust that He knows
-  intro: This week we look at the story of Passover, which God's family celebrated
+    what's best.
+This week we look at the story of how God gave His people special commandments to help them follow Him!
-    every year.
-We find out how they celebrated and, more importantly, why they celebrated.
-  video: 1IwMt-KLkSE
+  video: aX28nAB4S7A
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-    Amen.
+  text: The Lord bless you and keep you; the Lord make his face shine on you and
+    be gracious to you; the Lord turn his face toward you and give you peace.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 9th August 2020
+subtitle: Sunday worship - 16th August 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!
   text: "Welcome to our online service for this week.
 We pray that this will be
     an encouragement to you during these uncertain times and will help you to focus on our unchanging God. "
-welcomevideo: N8szIeY-JLw
+welcomevideo: GlsH03W5dtI
 notices: []
 worshipintro:
   heading: Draw Near